jamesfed/0DayMitigations/README.md

   ## By the end of this presentation you will

-* Understand the common elements in some recent Zero-Day vulnerabilities
+* Understand the common elements in some recent Zero-Day vulnerabilities.
-* Be familiar with hide
+* Be familiar with 5 methods to help prevent attacks that start with a Zero-Day exploit.
-* Be able to take some immediate steps to help reduce the risk of impact from Zero-Day vulnerabilities
+* Be able to take some immediate steps to help reduce the risk of impact from Zero-Day vulnerabilities.
 </details>

 <details>